-It is recommended that you regularly monitor the current geological conditions on Ambrym via the Vanuatu Geo-hazards Department website.
-Ambrym volcanoes are active volcanoes and subject to changes with very little notice.
-We further recommend you get full cancellation insurance in case the the volcano alert level raises to unsafe levels and you need to cancel your trip.
+It is recommended you regularly monitor the current geological conditions on Ambrym via the Vanuatu Geo-hazards Department website.
+Ambrym volcanoes are active volcanoes and subject to change with very little notice.
+We recommend you get full cancellation insurance in case the the volcano alert level raises to unsafe levels and you need to cancel your trip.
 Please see below the link to this valuable information.

 The Alert Level for Ambrym Volcano remains at Level 2.

 This means that its volcanic activity is in the major unrest stage.
 At this Alert Level, the volcanic activity is likely to remain at the same level for a while or decrease at any time but this volcano activity could also increase from any of the active craters of Benbow and Marum (including Maben-Mbwelesu, Niri-Mbwelesu and Mbwelesu).
 The area of risk remains in the caldera.

 The permanent Exclusion Zone at Benbow and the Danger Zone A at Marum are closed (Shouldn’t be Access) and the Danger Zone B is opened (Could be Access) (See photo below).